Working outside banned again due to hot weather

 It is in force in all areas more than 10 kilometres from the coast with an altitude below 300 metres above sea level, and in all areas with an altitude above 1,150m above sea level.

-As such, the labour inspection department said that “all outdoor heavy and moderate work”, as well as “work involving the transport or delivery of products using two-wheeled vehicles” be halted in the early afternoon in those areas.
+As such, the labour inspection department said that “all outdoor heavy- and medium-duty work”, as well as “work involving the transport or delivery of products using two-wheeled vehicles” be halted in the early afternoon in those areas.

 It clarified that this includes food delivery services and postal workers.

+It said that “light work” will not necessarily be banned during the middle of the day, with “light work” said to include office work, work with light tools, cleaning, and “routine driving”.

+Other forms of work, described by the department as “moderate work” which may still go ahead during the middle of the day include fencing, concreting, bricklaying, plastering, painting, flooring, tiling, carpentry, electrical work, plumbing, and asphalt paving.

-In areas not impacted by the orange weather warning, it said, workers must “adjust their work accordingly” and rest appropriately so as “to avoid or reduce heat stress”.
+Workers in areas not impacted by the orange weather warning and professions not impacted by the order, it said, must “adjust their work accordingly” and rest appropriately so as “to avoid or reduce heat stress”.

 It recommended that workers “organise frequent short breaks in a shady, cool, or properly airconditioned area, or in an area where the use of fans is feasible”.